 - Invitations – who are the VIPs in your community?
 Share the great work you’re doing by inviting a select group to the event, such as your board members, donors, close friends and community leaders.

-- Invite an MHC/MCACA board member or executive director to speak at one of your events or functions.
+- Invite an MHC/MCACA board members, executive director or Michigan Humanities staff to speak at one of your events or functions.
 Invite the press to that event.

 - Write an opinion/editorial piece for your local newspaper or on social media sites expressing the importance of state arts and humanities funding to programs in your community, especially the impact arts and humanities have on the economy and education.